merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-[import|export|show|delete]-misc-data

-Anvi'o profile databases allow you to add or remove additional data for your items or layers.
+Anvi'o profile databases allow you to add or remove additional data for your items or layers through a program {% include PROGRAM name="anvi-import-misc-data" %} and its sister programs.
 This is a very important functionality for better data exploration and communication.
 Please see [this post]({% post_url anvio/2017-12-11-additional-data-tables %}) for more information and to familiarize yourself with it.

 {:.notice}
 This functionality will not be available to you if you are using anvi'o `v3` or earlier.
 Please make sure you are using the latest stable version of anvi'o, which is `v{% include _project-anvio-version-number.html %}`.

 ### anvi-summarize

-A *collection* represents one or more bins with one or more contigs.
-Collections are stored in anvi'o databases can be imported from the results of external binning software, or saved through the anvi-interactive interface after a human-guided binning effort.
-Once you have a collection, you can *summarize* it using `anvi-summarize`.
+A {% include ARTIFACT name="collection" %} represents one or more bins with one or more contigs.
+Collections are stored in anvi'o databases can be imported from the results of external binning software, or saved through the anvi'o {% include ARTIFACT name="interactive" %} after a human-guided binning effort.
+Once you have a collection, you can *summarize* it using the program {% include PROGRAM name="anvi-summarize" %}.

 {:.notice}
-If you don't know what collections and bins are available in a profile database, you can use the program `anvi-show-collections-and-bins`, and if you would like to get a very quick list of completion estimates for your bins in a collection, you can use the program `anvi-script-get-collection-info`.
+If you don't know what collections and bins are available in a {% include ARTIFACT name="profile-db" %}, you can use the program {% include PROGRAM name="anvi-show-collections-and-bins" %}, and if you would like to get a very quick list of completion estimates for your bins in a collection, you can use the program {% include PROGRAM name="anvi-estimate-genome-completeness" %}, or if you would like to learn mor about their taxonomy, you can use the program {% include PROGRAM name="anvi-estimate-scg-taxonomy" %}.

-The result of `anvi-summarize` is a static HTML output that you can visualize in your browser, send to your colleagues, put on your web page (an example from one of our papers is [here](http://anvio.org/data/INFANT-CLC-SUMMARY-SUPERVISED/)), or attach to your submission as a supplementary data for review.
-When you run `anvi-summarize`,
+The result of {% include PROGRAM name="anvi-summarize" %} is a {% include ARTIFACT name="summary" %}, which essentially is a static HTML output that you can visualize in your browser, send to your colleagues, put on your web page or attach to your submission as a supplementary data for review, since studying this summary does not require an anvi'o installation.
+When you run {% include PROGRAM name="anvi-summarize" %},

 * All your splits will be merged back to contigs and stored as FASTA files,

-* Completion and redundancy estimates for each bin in a collection will be computed and stored in the output,
+* {% include ARTIFACT name="completion" %} estimates for each bin in a collection will be computed and stored in the output,

 * TAB-delimited matrix files will be generated for genome bins across your samples with respect to their mean coverage, variability, etc.